CS 613: Design and

 References

-The first two

-references are for motivation.
 The

+first two references are for motivation.
+The first paper reports

-rated way above most other languages.
+yourself why Haskell rated way above most other languages.
 The second

-paper shows how the two distinctive features of functional programming
+paper, shows how the two distinctive features of functional programming

-languages, namely higher order functions and lazy evaluation,
+languages, namely higher order functions and lazy evaluation, play important

-- Paul Hudak and Mark.
-P. Jones, Haskell vs. Ada
+Hudak and Mark.
+P. Jones, Haskell

-Yale University, New Haven, CT 06518.
+New Haven, CT 06518.

-- John
+-

 Hughes, Why

-Functional Programming Matters?, Technical Memo of Institutionen
+Functional Programming Matters?, Technical Memo of Institutionen for

 Datavetenskap, Chalmers Tekniska Hogskola, Goteborg, Sweden.

-not as gentle as it sounds.
+the material is not as gentle as it sounds.

-- Paul
+-

 Hudak, John Peterson and Joseph Fasel.
-A
+A Gentle

-Gentle Introduction to Haskell Version 98. [html][ps].
+Introduction to Haskell Version 98. [html][ps].

-This is the
+This is

-language manual, the final arbiter.
+the language manual, the final arbiter.

-- S. Peyton
+-

-Jones and John Hughes (eds), Haskell 98: A
+Peyton Jones and John Hughes (eds),

-Non-strict Purely Functional Language [html]
+Haskell 98: A Non-strict Purely Functional Language [html]

 [ps].

-- And here
+-

-is the Haskell98 library. [html]
+here is the Haskell98 library. [html]

 [ps]

-The next reference is probably
+The next reference is a masterly

-- R.Bird .
-Introduction to Functional Programming using
+Introduction to Functional Programming using Haskell.
+Prentice Hall Europe,

 Lambda

-representation in the implementation of functional programming
+implementation of functional programming languages.
+A comprehensive treatment

-- My
+My

 notes on types.

-- My
+-

 notes on type classes.

-- Cordellia
+-

 Hall, Kevin Hammond, Simon Peyton-Jones & Phil Wadler.
-Type

 classes in Haskell This is an easy to read reference on type